charlessino/payment-docs/ENGLISH.md

 #### <span id="11-----">1.1 Interface Usage</span>

 This interface is used to access the FuGuo Payments system.
-This interface is pure Restful style , the incoming parameters and return parameters are all in JSON format.
+This interface is pure Restful style , the input parameters and return parameters are all in JSON format.

 #### <span id="12-----">1.2 Interface Application</span>